rohanmaddamsetti/parallyze/README.md

         average the results to calculate the null distribution.

-###Procedure 5: Relative counts of dN, dS, and intergenic mutations at gene and
+This procedure could be extended to clinical or epidemiological isolates in the future.

-genome level.
+###Procedure 5: Relative counts of dN, dS, and intergenic mutations at gene and genome level.

 This should be straightforward from the genome diff format.